MarkPearlCoZa/Blog_General/_posts/2016-07-23-The-one-line-method.md

 tags: Misc, Code
 category: General
 ---
-In my new team I recently had a chance for an interesting code discussion.
-It is something I've been wanting to write about for a while, a practice I've been applying to my code that I find many other developers don't agree with or find strange, and being new to this team I've been reminded that this is something I want to write about.
+I recently had a chance for an interesting code discussion.
+It is something I've been wanting to write about for a while, a practice I've been applying to my code that I find many other developers find strange, and being new a team I've been reminded that this is something I want to write about.
 I call it the "one line method" practice.

 To illustrate where I apply the one line method practice let me show some sample C# code.
 In the code sample we have three collections.
 We want to take the values of each collection and put it into 3 strings that contains concatenated comma separated values.
 We do it as follows...